 “We want to make it clear as an engagement diamond that we’re together.”
 Quinn raised her free hand and crossed her fingers significantly.
 “A big, public day out as a couple, ya know?”

 Lois blinked.
 That explained Ivy’s fond smile, she supposed, at the idea of Quinn’s having been promoted from ‘villain’ to ‘supervillain.’
 It also clicked together some gears that began to spin, one turning the other and the next and the next, until the machinery in her head provided an unexpected output.
-“So you want to send a message to the Joker that he’s good and truly out of the picture, without actually telling him directly.”
+“So you want to send a message to the Joker that she’s good and truly out of the picture, without actually telling her directly.”

 “See?”
 Quinn wondered gleefully.
 “Didn’t I tell you she was sharp as a pencil?”